google/dagger/dagger-1-migration.md

 ## Injected types

 Dagger 2 continues to rely on [JSR 330](https://jcp.org/en/jsr/detail?id=330) for declaring injection sites.
-All of the [types of injection](http://docs.oracle.com/javaee/6/api/javax/inject/Inject.html) supported by Dagger 1 (field and constructor) continue to be supported by Dagger 2, but Dagger 2 supports method injection as well.
+All of the [types of injection][Inject] supported by Dagger 1 (field and constructor) continue to be supported by Dagger 2, but Dagger 2 supports method injection as well.
 Dagger 2 ***does not*** support static injection.

 ## Framework types